boruilin/Investigation-on-the-Relationship-Between-the-Number-of-Steps-and-Average-Rating-of-Recipes/README.md

   frameborder="0"
 ></iframe>

-The graph above shows the distribution of years since submission for groups of missing and non-missing ratings respectively
+The histogram below shows the distribution results of running the permutation 1000 times using the test statistic of TVD

 <iframe
   src="https://boruilin.github.io/Number-of-Step-and-Ratings-in-Recipe/graphs/years_since_submission_tvd_plot.html"